Do you suffer from Bleeding Gums? funny tastes or bad breath? If yes then you should visit NW1 Dental care to get your teeth checked for gum disease

-Gum Disease also referred to as periodontal disease is an infection where the tissues surrounding the teeth (gums ) become inflamed due to bacteria.
+Gum Disease also referred to as periodontal disease is the condition when the bone around your teeth dissolves away.
+It is an infection where the tissues surrounding the teeth (gums ) become inflamed due to bacteria.
 The main cause of this condition is due to plaque which is a sticky, colourless film that forms on your teeth on daily basis.
 Plaque is composed of numerous strains of bacteria which stick to your teeth, roots and gums.
 These bacteria cause infection and lead to gums to become red, swollen and to bleed.

 Initially plaque can be easily removed by regular brushing twice a day and flossing.
-However if plaque remains on the teeth then it will harden into calculus or tartar and you will need to get professional deep cleaning or periodontal treatment at a dental clinic.
+However if plaque remains on the teeth then it will harden into calculus or tartar for which you will need to get professional deep cleaning or periodontal treatment at a dental clinic.

 The initial stage Inflammation of the tissues surrounding the teeth (the gums) which become inflamed due to bacteria.
 Symptoms include swollen, red looking gums which tend to bleed on touching, brushing or flossing.
 If this is not treated swiftly then the gum can actually pull away from the tooth leaving pockets where plaque can be deposited and harden to calculus which can lead to further bleeding spontaneously, bad breath and a funny taste.
 Gums can also recede (shrink) exposing the root of the tooth which can result in sensitivity to hot and cold due to exposed dentine.

 This is the chronic form of gingivitis where the inflammation has progressed to bone loss resulting in pockets between the teeth and gums.
 The bone loss if extensive can make the tooth mobile, affecting chewing and speech.
 These loose teeth can start moving position.
 At this stage the goal is to stabilise the condition with periodontal treatment to prevent further progression to maintain the teeth for as long as possible.